 The Adagio introduces the soulful side of Beethoven, greatly in contrast to the athleticism of what has come previously in this symphony.
 The movement unrolls as a set of extended variations.
 Mostly these involve the first violins’ tender melody that graces the opening, but to a lesser extent Beethoven also develops a second theme, which flows a bit more urgently.

 The hushed spell is broken with the presto that opens the Finale: a horrific explosion by the orchestra that is punctuated by the most curious thing, a recitative-like passage played in unison by the cellos and basses unaccompanied.
 Although no text is expressed, the recitative seems to be asking questions, and the orchestra responds with answers that allude to material heard in the preceding movements.
 After considerable back-and-forth these low strings announce the famous theme that will fuel what is essentially a movement of variations.
-The first three of these variations involve instruments only, weaving in threads of greater complexity, until finally, after a recurrence of the movement’s opening eruption, the bass soloist sings a real recitative (with words by Beethoven): “Oh friends, put aside these sounds!
-Let us be more civil and speak more joyfully.”
-Now we hear the principal theme, intoned to the words of Friedrich Schiller’s ode “To Joy.”
-By way of continuing variations--as sundry as a “Turkish march,” a vigorous orchestral fugue, and some passages of high-wire vocalizing--Beethoven leads us through his grand choral finale.
+The first three of these variations involve instruments only, weaving in threads of greater complexity, until finally, after a recurrence of the movement’s opening eruption, the bass soloist sings a real recitative (with words by Beethoven): “Oh friends, no more of these sounds!
+Instead, let’s strike up a song that’s more pleasant, And more joyful.”
+Now we hear the principal theme, intoned to the words of Friedrich von Schiller’s ode “To Joy.”
+By way of continuing variations—as sundry as a “Turkish march,” a vigorous orchestral fugue, and some passages of high-wire vocalizing—Beethoven leads us through his grand choral finale.

 This ode was far from Schiller’s finest literary achievement, but attached to the intensity of Beethoven’s expression it has come to symbolize the highest aspirations.
 Friedrich Nietzsche argued that “Beethoven’s music is music about music,” but ensuing generations have begged to differ.
-Beethoven’s Ninth has come to be music about the hopes and dreams of humankind.
+Beethoven’s Ninth has come to be music about the hopes and dreams of humankind.—James M. Keller

 Davies Symphony Hall